genome-spy/genome-spy/docs/grammar/scale.md

 ### Index scale

-The `"index"` scale allows for mapping index-based values such as nucleotide or amino-acid locations to positional visual channels.
+The `"index"` scale allows mapping index-based values such as nucleotide or amino-acid locations to positional visual channels.
 It has traits from both the continuous `"linear"` and the discrete `"band"` scale.
-It is linear and zoomable but maps indices to the range similarly to the band scale – each index has its own band.
+It is linear and zoomable but maps indices to the range like the band scale does – each index has its own band.
+Properties such as `padding` work just as in the band scale.

 The indices must be zero-based, i.e., the counting must start from zero.
 The numbering of the axis labels can be adjusted to give an impression of, for